Random Models and the Guarded Fragment: Derandomisation: an Explicit Construction of Models

 Now, observe a natural correspondence: the subset $\{ \alpha_{r_1},\dots,\alpha_{r_m} \} \subseteq [0,\Width(\sigma)-1]$ is encoded in the binary digits of the index $i = 2^{\alpha_{r_1}} + \dots + 2^{\alpha_{r_m}}$.

 In consequence, the moduli of~\eqref{eqn:chinese2} are distinct primes for distinct subsets $S$.
-By the Chinese remainder theorem the set of congruences specified by~\eqref{eqn:chinese2} admits a solution $\beta_{k+1} \in [0,M-1]$, thereby proving the claim. \end{proof}
+By the Chinese remainder theorem, the set of congruences specified by~\eqref{eqn:chinese2} admits a solution $\beta_{k+1} \in [0,M-1]$, thereby proving the claim. \end{proof}

-\begin{claim} The structure $\fB$ satisfies the $\TTT^{*}$-extension property. \end{claim} \begin{proof} Since all types in~$\TTT^{*}$ are guarded and the set~$\TTT^{*}$ is closed, the $\TTT^{*}$-extension property needs to be verified only for tuples from the sets~$\Omega_k$ considered by the algorithm.
+\begin{clm} The structure $\fB$ satisfies the $\TTT^{*}$-extension property. \end{clm} \begin{proof} Since all types in~$\TTT^{*}$ are guarded and the set~$\TTT^{*}$ is closed, the $\TTT^{*}$-extension property needs to be verified only for tuples from the sets~$\Omega_k$ considered by the algorithm.

 Let $k \in [0,\Width(\sigma){-}1]$.
 Consider a tuple \(\bs = \big\langle b_1,\dots,b_k \big\rangle \in \Omega_k \), and write $(\alpha_{i},\beta_{i})$ for the element $b_{i}$.
 Fix a $k$-type $\tau_1 \in \TTT^{*}_k$, and a $(k{+}1)$-type $\tau_2 \in \TTT^{*}_{k+1}$ with $\tau_2 \models \tau_1$.
 Assuming that $\type{\fB}{\bs} = \tau_1$, we prove that there exists $b_{k+1} \in B \setminus (\bs \cup \Cons)$ such that $\type{\fB}{\bs,b_{k+1}} = \tau_2$.